-This is the second to last weekend I will have to work on my 2014 North Carolina State Fair project, and — I have been told I say this every year– I have no idea how I will get it all done in time.
+This is the weekend before the last weekend I will have to work on my 2014 North Carolina State Fair project, and — I have been told I say this every year– I have no idea how I will get it all done in time.

 To alleviate my anxiety about finishing, I got an early start on the weekend and spent all of Friday joining squares into strips, joining those strips to each other, and weaving in ends as I went along.

 By the time sunset neared, I had managed complete one of the nine panels for the project and make progress on others:

 Saturday, the joining continued, and today, after I had finished working in outdoor light as much as I could (the seasons have most definitely changed and the weather, while perfect for walking the dog was a bit crisp for sitting out doors), I took photos of my progress.